puwei/DanielTakeshi.github.io/_posts/2017-04-02-notes-on-the-generalized-advantage-estimation-paper.md

   the output layer since the value only needs a scalar, whereas the policy needs a higher-dimensional output vector.

+# Putting it All Together

+It's nice to understand each of the components above, but how do we combine them into an *actual algorithm*?
+Here's a rough description of their proposed actor-critic algorithm, each iteration:

+- Simulate the current policy to collect data.

+- Compute the Bellman residuals $$\delta_{t}^V$$.

+- Compute the advantage function estimate $$\hat{A}_t$$.

+- Update the policy's weights, $$\theta_{i+1}$$, with a TRPO update.

+- Update the critic's weights, $$\phi_{i+1}$$, with a trust-region update.

+As usual, here are a few of my overly-detailed comments (sorry again):

+- **Note I**:  Yes, there are trust region methods for *both* the value function update and the policy function update.
+This is one of their contributions.
+  (To be clear, the notion of a "GAE" isn't entirely their contribution.)
+The value and policy are also both neural networks with the same architecture except for the output since they have different outputs.
+Honestly, it seems like we should *always* be thinking about trust region methods whenever we have some optimization to do.

+- **Note II**:  If you're confused by the role of the two networks, repeat this to yourself: the policy network is for determining actions, and the value network is for improving the performance of the gradient update (which is used to improve the actual policy by pointing the gradient in the correct direction!).

+They present some impressive experimental benchmarks using this actor-critic algorithm.
+I don't have too much experience with MuJoCo so I can't intuitively think about the results that much.
+(I'm also surprised that MuJoCo isn't free and requires payment; it must be by far the best physic simulator for reinforcement learning, otherwise people wouldn't be using it.)

 # Concluding Thoughts